 Depending on the make and model of the pacemaker, magnetic resonance imaging for MRIs may or may not be possible.
 Virtually all older pacemakers are incompatible with MRIs.
 Newer pacemakers may allow for MRI scans in certain circumstances.
 Again, consult your medical team before opting for an MRI.

 Pacemakers use a sealed battery to function.
 Since this battery is sealed within the pulse generator case and implanted in the chest wall, the battery cannot be swapped without a repeat procedure known as a generator change.
 Although these batteries typically last up to 10 years, each patient will see different results.
-If the battery seems to be running low, we will discuss replacement options with patients.
+If the battery seems to be running low, replacement options will be discussed with patients.